usnistgov/800-63-3/sp800-63b/sec4_aal.md

 * Single Factor Cryptographic Software
 * Single Factor Cryptographic Device

-> Note: When biometric authentication is used, use of the biometric SHALL be limited to specific devices as described in Section [5.2.3](#biometric_use).
-Therefore, the device is "something you have" which serves as a second factor for the authentication.
-Another factor such as a memorized secret is not required (but MAY be used to provide additional assurance).
+> Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use) the device has to be authenticated.
+Therefore, it is unneccessary to implement another factor with biometrics as the device is "something you have", which serves as a valid second factor for the authenticator.

 #### 4.2.2.
 Authenticator and Verifier Requirements